Historicism

 We have been reflecting about these nomina in two ways: first, by means of historicism; second, by means of the hermeneutics of an archetypal psychology, asking what these nomina mean to the soul.
 Historicism regards the language of psychology as an expression of a style.

-Hillman deploys historicism as one of two complementary hermeneutical methods for defamiliarizing psychology's inherited vocabulary, treating it as culturally and temporally conditioned style rather than timeless truth.
+Hillman deploys historicism as one of two methodological instruments for defamiliarizing psychological terminology, treating it as a culturally specific stylistic expression rather than a timeless description.

 Hillman, James, The Myth of Analysis: Three Essays in Archetypal Psychology, 1972thesis